katoro8989/Plastic_Continuous_Thought_Machines/README.md

 2. **Average and Final Tick Accuracy**: The proposed method demonstrates superior test performance for both average accuracy across all ticks and accuracy at the final tick.
 This improvement is particularly significant at the final tick, where the baseline method shows unstable and declining performance.

-3. **Stability**: The baseline method is vulnerable to performance degradation with prolonged "thought" processes due to fixed weights.
+3. **Stability**: The baseline method is vulnerable to performance degradation with prolonged thought processes due to fixed weights.
 In contrast, the proposed method remains stable and even improves performance over time by using dynamic weight adjustments to handle increasing complexity.

 ### Quantitative Results